Paul Ruiz and Earl Van Denton: Killing spree

 On June 29, 1977, after committing the murders in Louisiana, both Ruiz and Denton fled to Magazine, Arkansas, where they murdered two law enforcement officers, Marshal Marvin Richie of the Magazine Police Department and park ranger Opal Lee James.

-On that fateful day, 42-year-old Marvin Richie responded to a report of a stranded motorist near Scott Creek Road, thus encountering Ruiz and Denton.
+42-year-old Marvin Richie responded to a report of a stranded motorist near Scott Creek Road, thus encountering Ruiz and Denton.
 According to sources, at 9am, Richie radioed the Booneville Police Department to request a license check, but he never responded to subsequent radio calls, and about half an hour later, a search was conducted to trace Richie's whereabouts.
 Witnesses later reported seeing Richie handcuffed in the back seat of his patrol car, which was being driven through Blue Mountain by two men, identified as Ruiz and Denton.

 Prior to 1:30pm, when they drove their truck through Ashley Creek Landing, two park rangers, 27-year-old David Small and 58-year-old Opal James, who were both affiliated with the United States Army Corps of Engineers, encountered both Ruiz and Denton at the area, and they were both attacked and overpowered by Ruiz and Denton.
 Small and Richie were forced into Richie's patrol car at gunpoint, and they were both shot by Denton and Ruiz; Richie died as a result of a gunshot wound to the brain, while Small survived despite suffering from a single gunshot wound to his chest, and the patrol car was eventually found at 1:30pm.
 As for James, he was abducted by Ruiz and Denton into the rangers' truck and later shot to death; his body was found inside the truck, which was abandoned 40 miles from Magazine.